aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-excel/_index.md

 ## See Also

-- Documentation section ["Protect or Encrypt a Document"](/words/python-net/protect-or-encrypt-a-document/) for more information about protecting and encrypting a document
+- Documentation section [Protect or Encrypt a Document](/words/python-net/protect-or-encrypt-a-document/) for more information about protecting and encrypting a document
 - The article [Find and Replace](/words/python-net/find-and-replace/) for more more information about finding and replacing the content you want